Shrouq-Bioinformatics/shrouq-Bioinformatics/README.md

 ---

 ## 📬 Connect with Me
-Need your genomic, statistical, or research data transformed into professional charts?
+Need your genomic, or research data transformed into professional charts?
 Let's connect!

 - 📧 **Email:** *(algarnishrouq@gmail.com)*